pascal-zarrad/gcaptchavalidator/CONTRIBUTING.md

 If you want to contribute, fork the project and do your changes.
 You should create a feature or bug branch when contributing.
 We do not use documentation branches to minify the overhead.
-The `release` prefix must be used for branches that will be merged into `master`, as this will trigger the automated changelog generation.

 ### Commits